 How to measure the scale length of an instrument.
 It is not necessarily as simple as measuring the vibrating length of the open strings.

 The tension of a string is a function of its mass (or weight) per unit of length, the vibrating length of the string, and the pitch of the note produced when the string vibrates.
-The formula for determining string tension and other string tension related information and tools (including a Javascript calculator for string tension) are included here.
+The formula for determining string tension and other string tension related information and tools (including Javascript calculators) are included here.

 Calculating Downforce on the Bridge